input-output-hk/cardano-tutorials/node-setup/start-node-connect-to-testnet.md

 	  "securityParam": 108
     }

-Here is a breif description of each parameter:
+Here is a brief description of each parameter.
+You can learn more in the [spec](https://github.com/input-output-hk/cardano-ledger-specs/tree/master/shelley/chain-and-ledger/executable-spec)

 | PARAMETER | MEANING |